adamysyim/quality-of-life-eco395m-final/README.md

 **A. Setting up database instance in GCP and DBeaver**

 a) Create a database instance in Google Cloud Platform (GCP).
-If you've already done this, you can use the one you already have.
+If you have already done this, you can use the one you already have.
 Go to GCP SQL and create a PostgreSQL 13 database instance.
 Make sure that you whitelist the IPs in block 0.0.0.0/0.
 Picking the lowest spec for this instance will be sufficient for this problem.
 Save your password.

 b) Use GCP SQL to create a database called “final”.
 You can do this in the "Databases" tab.